 The structure, organization and functioning of the Parliament are set out by its Internal Rules.
-The Moldovan Parliament consists of a permanent bureau, parliamentary fractions and commissions sharing the following powers: to pass laws, decisions and motions; to declare the holding of referendums; to provide legislative interpretations and ensure the legislative unity of regulations throughout the country; to approve the main directions of the state’s internal and external policy; to approve the state’s military doctrine; to exercise parliamentary control over executive power in the ways and within the limits provided for by the Constitution; to ratify, denounce, suspend and abrogate the action of the international treaties concluded by the Republic of Moldova; to approve and control the national budget; to supervise and control the allocation of State loans, the aid granted to foreign countries, as well as to elect and nominate State officials as foreseen by law; to approve the orders, medals and awards of the Republic of Moldova; to declare partial or general mobilization of the armed forces; to declare the state of national emergency, martial law, and war; to initiate investigations and hearings concerning any matters touching upon the interests of society and to suspend the activity of local institutions of public administration under the law.
+The Moldovian Parliament consists of a standing bureau, parliamentary fractions and commissions sharing the following powers: to pass laws, decisions and motions; to declare the holding of referendums; to provide legislative interpretations and ensure the legislative unity of regulations throughout the country; to approve the main directions of the state’s internal and external policy; to approve the state’s military doctrine; to exercise parliamentary control over executive power in the ways and within the limits provided for by the Constitution; to ratify, denounce, suspend and abrogate the action of the international treaties concluded by the Republic of Moldova; to approve and control the national budget; to supervise and control the allocation of State loans, the aid of an economic or other nature granted to foreign countries, the conclusion of agreements concerning State loans or credits obtained from foreign sources; to elect and nominate State officials as foreseen by law; to approve the orders, medals and awards of the Republic of Moldova; to declare partial or general mobilization of the armed forces; to declare the state of national emergency, martial law, and war; to initiate investigations and hearings concerning any matters touching upon the interests of society and to suspend the activity of local institutions of public administration under the law.

 The judicial authority in Moldova is exercised through the court system, regulated by the Constitution and specific laws.
-According to the new legislation on the judicial system, justice is carried out by the following judicial institutions: the Supreme Court, Courts of Appeal and ordinary courts.
-For separate categories of proceedings, specialized courts (economic, military, etc.) can operate according to the law.
+According to the new legislation on the judicial system, justice is carried out by the following judicial institutions: the Supreme Court, Court of Appeal and ordinary courts.
+For separate categories of actions of proceeding, specialized courts (economic, military, etc.) can operate according to the law.

-The Supreme Court of Justice is the highest court of law which, besides its direct jurisdictional functions, ensures the correct and unitary implementation of laws by all courts of law in Moldova.
+The Supreme Court of Justice is the highest court of law, and ensures the correct and unitary implementation of laws by all courts of law in Moldova.
 The organization and functioning of the Supreme Court of Justice is regulated by a special Law on the Supreme Court of Justice.

 The official periodical published by the Supreme Court is “The Supreme Court Bulletin” (Buletinul Curtii Supreme), which appears on a monthly basis.

-The courts operate in the sectors established by Parliament under the recommendations of the Highest Magistrates Council.
+The courts operate in the sectors established by Parliament under the offer of the Highest Magistrates Council.
 Extra courts may be established in some cities, villages (communes), on a case by case basis.
-The ordinary courts have general jurisdictions over all cases, unless otherwise is provided by the law.
+The ordinary courts consider all cases and requests, with the exception of those that are, in accordance with the law, under the jurisdiction of other courts of law.

-The military court is part of the specialized judicial courts that administers justice, according to the law, within the military forces.
+The military court is part of the specialized judiciary courts that administer justice, according to the law, within the military forces.

-The Information and Security Service is a state organ responsible for safeguarding the state security.
-It is coordinated by the President of the Republic of Moldova but also subject to parliamentary control.
+Information and Security Service is a state organ that focuses its activity in the sphere of safeguarding the state security.
+It is coordinated by the President of the Republic of Moldova in accordance with the parliamentary control.

-The Audit Court is the sole public authority empowered to control the formation, administration, and use of public financial resources.
+The Audit Court controls the ways of creating, administering and utilizing public financial resources.
 It is composed of seven members.
 The President of the Audit Court is appointed for a five year term by Parliament on proposal submitted by the President of Parliament.
-The Audit Court annually submits to the Parliament a report on the administration and utilization of public financial resources.
+The Audit Court submits annually to Parliament a report on the administration and utilization of public financial resources.

 During 1960-1990 laws were published in an official journal called Vestile Sovietului Suprem RSS Moldovenesti, issued by the supreme authority - Sovietul Suprem.
 After Moldova became an independent country all Moldova’s laws started to be published in Monitorul Parlamentului Republicii Moldova (1991 through July 1994).
 Since August 1994 till present the Official Gazette became Monitorul Oficial al Republicii Moldova, which is currently the major source of all legislative documents and is considered the major official publication.
 The Official Gazette is published in two parallel issues (Moldovan and Russian versions) by State Informational Agency - Moldpress and begins the numbering from August 1994.
 Issues are published on a base of passing a certain amount of enforced laws (ex. weekly).
 The following structure is characteristic for all Official Gazette issues, even it differs from one issues to another according to the legislation that was enacted: